Damariscove Island: History

 Damariscove was also the target of attacks at the start of King William's War in 1689.
 Richard Pattishall, who had bought the island in 1685, was slain in the first attack.
 In another raid that summer, thirteen Abenaki were driven back, and no casualties were reported.
 Despite additional attacks in 1697 and during Father Rale's War in 1725, Damariscove Island continued to survive as a fishing station.
-In 1717, Damariscove was the destination of the pirate Black Sam Bellamy after taking 53 ships and over sixty cannon; but on April 26 of 1717 his ship, Whydah Galley, wrecked on the backside of Cape Cod before he could reach the island.
+In 1717, Damariscove was the destination of the pirate Samuel Bellamy after taking 53 ships and over sixty cannon; but on April 26 of 1717 his ship, Whydah Galley, wrecked on the backside of Cape Cod before he could reach the island.
 According to historian and pirateologist Kenneth J. Kinkor and the Boston trial records of the Whydah's survivors, it was the intent of Bellamy to establish a pirate republic on Damariscove and join forces with the Pirate Republic of the Bahamas, thus completely blockading the entire Eastern seaboard and wrestling control of North America from England and the rest of Europe.

 By the time of the American Revolution, farming had begun to play a significant role on the island.
 Just prior to the Burning of Falmouth in 1775, Captain Henry Mowatt raided the island, burning at least one home to the ground.
 Historical records show that Mowatt's forces carried off seventy-eight sheep and three hogs.

 By the late 19th century, most farming and fishing had moved elsewhere, while many of the surrounding areas, such as Squirrel Island, Southport and Boothbay Harbor were developing into resort communities.
-The remaining inhabitants of Damariscove Island primarily made a living dairy farming, with some additional income from fishing and running an ice house with ice harvested from the fresh water pond on the island.
+The remaining inhabitants of Damariscove Island primarily made a living from dairy farming, with some additional income from fishing and running an ice house with ice harvested from the fresh water pond on the island.
 The produce was delivered by boat to local hotels and summer communities.
 As recently as 1914, there was a large enough population on the island to establish a school, but by 1917, enough families had moved off the island for the school to close.

 U.S. Coast Guard station

 In 1897, the Damariscove Lifesaving Station was built on the island in response to the frequent shipwrecks on the ledges and shoals that surround the island.
-The station, which still stands today at the southern end of the harbor, was manned by the United States Life-Saving Service and later the U.S. Coast Guard until 1959.
+The station, which still stands today at the southern end of the harbor, was staffed by the United States Life-Saving Service and later the U.S. Coast Guard until 1959.
 The station was entered into the National Register of Historic Places in 1987.